top of page

 Is the Texas Theatre wheelchair accessible?

 Yes, both the downstairs and upstairs theaters are wheelchair accessible.
 For full details, visit the Texas Theatre's FAQ page.
-The only area that is not wheelchair accessible is an upstairs room that will house 1-2 vendors.

 Is seating assigned?